redhat-developer/design-manual/pages/getting-started/update-documentation.md

 ---
 layout: getting-started
-title: Update this Documentation
+title: Update Documentation
-permalink: /getting-started/update-this-documentation
+permalink: /getting-started/update-documentation
 section: getting-started
 intro_paragraph: >
   Updating this documentation can be done using our Admin UI or GitHub